libreswitch/ops/tests/bgp/bgp_test.md

     ip address 8.0.0.2/8
     ```

-2. Verify that the BGP processes are running on the switches by confirming that a non-null value exists after executing "pgrep -f bgpd".
+2. Verify that the eBGP processes are running on the switches by confirming that a non-null value exists after executing "pgrep -f bgpd".
 3. Create the IP prefix-lists on switch 1 to prohibit network 9.0.0.0/8 and permit network 10.0.0.0/8 with the following commands:

     ***Switch 1***